 Oregon Astrophysics Outreach offers Scientific Inquiry based (data driven) programs for individual K-16 classrooms and also for K-12 teachers and future teachers.
 The programs incorporate a variety of STEM activities and topics and feature content and data about astrophysical objects, phenomena, and/or observing/measuring technologies such as telescopes and digital cameras (CCDs).
 Programs are generally outlined and include illustrations in Powerpoint presentations about a variety of Astrophysical topics.
 Activities include recording, measuring, and/or analyzing data.
 Presenters need to be familiar with basic Physics and Chemistry, current details of Sun-Earth-Moon system, Solar System, Galaxy, and Universe, Telescopes, Spectroscopes, Photometers, and CCD cameras, and with how to lead a lesson using the Socratic Method of drawing out ideas, concepts, and conclusions from the students.
-I have several stock demo items and props available to illustrate features of the Universe and applicable properties of physics, mostly about photons and gravity.
-I’ve been visiting classrooms all around Oregon for 23 years, I’m the prime program developer and presenter.
-I’m looking for students or teachers interested in learning how to make these presentations, you will travel a lot and also meet many interesting people.
+Demos include items and props available to illustrate features of the Universe and applicable properties of physics, mostly about photons and gravity.

 CWOSE is the regional ISEF affiliated fair for Middle and High School students interested in Science and Engineering in Yamhill, Marion, Linn, Benton, Tillamook, Polk, Lane, Lincoln, Douglas, Coos, Curry, Josephine, and Jackson Counties.
 CWOSE’s first year was 2004.